Ark-Arch/all-over-again/README.md

 funny repo title yeah?..

-I just ran of titles, given that i had to redo this again!. -> almost frustrating, but I'll trust the ride.
+I just ran of titles, since i had to redo this again!. -> almost frustrating, but I'll trust the ride.
+# If there is any questions that seemed unanswered by this repo, check my second account (https://github.com/Arch-Ark/imported_repo.git)
+# circumstances made me import

 the idea is to juxtapose three CNN models:
 - Single Input Convolutional Neural Network